 These 10 Restaurants In Indiana Don’t Look Like Much… But WOW, They’re Good

 Have you ever driven or walked by a dining establishment and decided not to eat there because of the way the exterior looks?
 We’ve all done it.
-But as the saying goes, you can’t judge a book (or restaurant) by its cover, and the following list of unassuming restaurants in Indiana prove just that.
-Put these 10 hidden gem restaurants on your Indiana foodie bucket list, and bring your appetite because some of these restaurants truly have some of the best food in the state.
+But as the saying goes, you can’t judge a book (or restaurant) by its cover, and the following list of unassuming restaurants in Indiana proves just that.
+Put these 10 hidden gem restaurants in Indiana on your foodie bucket list, and bring your appetite because some of these restaurants truly have some of the best food in the state.